There are many labelling requirements for Australian TCF products

-There is no national mandatory information standard presently in place.
-There were fibre content labelling laws operating in several states until the end of 2010.
-However, the majority of these standards lapsed with the advent of the Australian Consumer Law in January 2011.
+There is no national mandatory information standard presently in place for fibre content labelling.
+There were fibre content labelling laws operating in several states until the end of 2010, however, the majority of these standards lapsed with the advent of the Australian Consumer Law in January 2011.

-State regulations are still in force in New South Wales that require fibre content labelling of textile products.
-Further information on the NSW regulations can be found by visiting the NSW Office of Fair Trading website.
+State regulations are still in force in NSW that require fibre content labelling of textile products.
+Further information on the NSW regulations can be found at the NSW Office of Fair Trading website.

-For more information about the current status of Australian clothing standards click HERE.
+For more information about the current status of Australian clothing standards, refer to: